 updatable views in sql server

-In that case, if you grant the user access to the table, he will be able to see all rows and columns, including salary, and we don’t want that.
-So to avoid that, we can actually create a view that selects all the columns except the salary column.
+In such cases, granting direct access to the table would allow the user to see all rows and columns, including salary information, which we want to restrict.
+To address this, we can create a view that selects all columns except the salary column, thereby concealing sensitive salary details.

 Create View vWTblProfessor_withoutsalary_Detail